 - Youth Crime

 - Government Spending

 I think that technology, health, education and the environment are the most important topics and will feature regularly in the future.

 For more information on the most common topics, please visit my most common topics page.

 How can I use the most common topics?

 There are two main ways you can use the most common IELTS essay topics to your advantage.
 The first is to familiarise yourself with them while practising and improving your English and the second is to focus on topic-specific vocabulary.

 Common Topic Familiarisation

-If you are going to do well in the IELTS test you need to be using and exposing yourself to English everyday.
+If you are going to do well in the IELTS test you need to be using and exposing yourself to English every day.
 You should be reading, listening, writing and speaking in English as much as possible.
-You can therefore make sure that if you are listening to or reading something in English you do it within the common topics.
+You should make sure that if you are listening to or reading something in English you do it within the common topics.
 For example, you could listen to a podcast on technology one day and then read a newspaper report about education or health the next day.
 Most of the questions are on current topics, therefore staying up to date with what is happening in the world will really help you think of ideas.